wcwhitejr99-home/my-dojo/online-devops-dojo/continuous-integration/step1.md

 ## Modify this to use GitLab Runners

-This module should be re-designed to leverage GitLab Runners instead of Jenkins.
+> This module should be re-designed to leverage GitLab Runners instead of Jenkins.
+> BW